Rawan-Waleed/Easy-parking/README.md

 # Easy-parking
 # Description: A website can reserve parking.
-This Parking reservation Website has two main users, the user who wants to reserve the parking and responsible for the location of the place.
+This Parking reservation has two main users, the user who wants to reserve the parking and responsible for the location of the place.
 ________________________________________

 Features List :